chrismattmann/MLwithTensorFlow2ed/README.md

 The code in this repository is mostly [Jupyter Notebooks](http://jupyter.org/) that correspond to the numbered listings in each chapter of the book.
-The code has beeen tested with [TensorFlow 1.15.2](https://www.tensorflow.org/versions/r1.15/api_docs/python/tf) but there is an experimental branch for [TensorFlow 2.x](https://github.com/chrismattmann/MLwithTensorFlow2ed/tree/tensorflow2/TFv2).
+The code has beeen tested with [TensorFlow 1.15.2](https://www.tensorflow.org/versions/r1.15/api_docs/python/tf) but there is a complete porting of the code in the book to [TensorFlow 2.x](https://github.com/chrismattmann/MLwithTensorFlow2ed/tree/master/TFv2).

-Please be patient as we port the examples to TF 2.x.
+We welcome contributions to the TF2 port and to all of the notebooks in TF1.15.x too!

 ## Pre-requisites